-Shopping around for long-term care insurance can be easy for you if you are familiar with the different options and know what to look for in a long-term care insurance quote.
+Comparing costs of long-term care insurance can be easy for you if you are familiar with the different options and you know what to look for in a long-term care insurance quote.

-You may experience difficulties, however, when trying to compare rates from different because each company may use different terminology to describe the same benefit.
-And sometimes the benefit described is not the beenfit you think it is.
+You may experience difficulties, however, when trying to compare rates of different policies because each company may use different terminology to describe the same benefit.
+And sometimes the benefit described is not the benefit you think it is.

 For example, Genworth may refer to an inflation protection option as Guaranteed Purchase Option (GPO) while Northwestern Mutual may call its inflation protection Automatic Additional Purchase Benefit (AAPB).
 Meanwhile, John Hancock calls it Benefit Builder.
 You may be surprised to know that none of these 3 options qualify as Automatic Inflation Protection yet the marketing departments of the insurance companies purposefully choose terminology to sure make these options sound inviting.